atlascope/hips-viewer/README.md

 ### Populate sample data

-The Atlascope Django application comes with a management script to populate the database with sample data from ((link)).
+The HIPS Server comes with a management script to populate the database with sample data from ((link)).
 Cases will be downloaded to the `data/downloads` directory.

 By default, the populate script will download all cases except for the "test" case.
 The total size of all ten cases is approximately 33 GB.
 Each case takes a while to download, so it may be helpful to specify only a few desired case names to populate.